MileHacker Logo

 • Use the Transit Go Ticket App or an ORCA Card for seamless travel across transit modes.

-• Plan routes in advance with Google Maps, Apple Maps, or the Transit app for real-time information.
+• Plan routes in advance with Google Maps, Apple Maps, or the Transit application for real-time-up-to-the-minute details.

 • Be aware of peak hour traffic for bus travel; Link Light Rail generally avoids congestion.